bradsec/ComfyUI_StringEssentials/README.md

 - **`remove_extra_spaces`**: Clean up extra spaces after removal

 ## String Replace
 Replaces text strings with new strings (replace/swap words etc.).
 Each line should contain a search and replace pair separated by the replacement_delimiter (default is double colon `::`).
 Example to replace dog with cat `dog::cat`.
 Supports mulitple string replacements, just add one replacement per line.
+You can also remove strings with this node just leave the right side of the delimiter blank.

 ![stringreplace](images/stringreplace.png)